NiaOrg/NiaPy/docs/source/documentation.rst

 .. code-block:: bash

-    poetry run sphinx-build docs/source docs/build/html
+    uv run sphinx-build docs/source docs/_build

-You can then view it by opening docs/build/html/index.html in your browser
+You can then view it by opening docs/_build/index.html in your browser